 Given I’m also partial to a soy chai latte we couldn’t resist a stop in here just before we reached Byodo-in Temple for a morning cuppa.
 There is plenty of indoor seating too but you could take your pick of these seats facing out across the rock garden on the side or at the back there were seats looking out over the woodland garden with the sounds of the river running behind.

 The most recognised attraction in Uji is the beautiful Byodo-in temple, not only is it a UNESCO world heritage site but you might recognise it from the Y10 coins that fill up your pockets and purse in Japan.
-Well, they seemed to be a constant until we rummaged through looking for a coin to do the iconic shot in front of the temple and couldn’t scatch up one between us.
+Well, they seemed to be a constant until we rummaged through looking for a coin to do the iconic shot in front of the temple and couldn’t scatch one up between us.

 Byodo-in was established in 998 as the residence of Fujiwara no Mihinaga, a prominent politician of the time.
 It wasn’t until 1053 that his son turned it into a temple and added the distinctive Phoenix Hall named for both its shape and the gold phoenix on the centre roof.